aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonutility/_index.md

 ```

 Exporting the range to json file.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use ExportRangeToJson(Range range, JsonSaveOptions options) method.
 This property will be removed 6 months later since November 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |